atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 ## 5 Access Update

 Prior to implementing Data Marts, you likely had provided all of these groups access to the Data Warehouse.
 You should remove everyone’s Data Warehouse access by default and grant them access to the mart or marts they belong to.
-A few people might need to retain access to both, let them ask so that you know who has access to what.
+A few people might need to retain access to both.
+Let them ask so that you know who has access to what.
 These people may still want to query the Data Warehouse when they want to analyze data that would span multiple marts.

 ## Summary

 * Use Views
 * Don’t deviate that much from the Data Warehouse Views
-* Do not use Star Schema
+* Do not use a Star Schema
 * Segment your marts
 * Update access to be at the mart level instead of warehouse